Explore Porto & Portugal with Cooltour Oporto

 Douro Valley: A Unique Wine Region in Portugal

-A tour of the Douro Valley in northern Portugal is a truly memorable experience, even if you’re not a wine expert.
-The Douro Valley is a place worth remembering, capturing in photographs and filming.
-In the heart of the Douro Valley The deep blue waters of the magnificent Douro River, the myriad hues of vineyards…
+A visit to the Douro Valley in northern Portugal is a truly memorable experience, even if you’re not a wine connoisseur.
+The Douro Valley is a place well worth remembering, capturing in photographs and on film.

 October 10, 2023